 Sad to say, Rob Lytle died of a heart attack in November 2010 in his hometown of Fremont, Ohio.

 Red Miller passed away September 27, 2017, of complications from a stroke.
-At left, he is with his wife, Nan, at one of our periodic breakfasts at New York Deli News shortly before he was stricken.
-Sadly, his November 19 induction into the Ring of Fame was posthumous.
+Sadly, his induction into the Ring of Fame was posthumous.

 Perhaps some too young to remember that 1977 Broncos season, or those raised elsewhere, still are wondering what all the fuss is about when the ’77 Broncos are discussed with such reverence around here.
 After all, they just made the Super Bowl; they didn’t win it.